fedspendingtransparency/usaspending-api/README.md

 [PostgreSQL](https://en.wikipedia.org/wiki/PostgreSQL) is an object-relational database management system (ORDBMS) with an emphasis on extensibility and standards-compliance.

 1. Download the correct PostgreSQL installer for your operating system from [EnterpriseDB](http://www.enterprisedb.com/products-services-training/pgdownload) (we recommend PostgreSQL 9.4.x).
 2. Run the installer.
 As you proceed through the installation wizard, note your choices for port number, username, and password.
-You will need those when creating the `settings.py` file.
+3. Once PostgreSQL is installed, create the database you will use for this project.

 More complete install documentation is available on the PostgreSQL [wiki](https://wiki.postgresql.org/wiki/Detailed_installation_guides).